 “While again, it is worthy of note, that the romantic movement tended greatly to conceive of man’s identity in nonsocial, purely naturalistic terms, specializing in such objective imagery as would most directly correspond in quality with subjective states.”

 Kenneth Burke, The Philosophy of Literary Form

 Those subjective states, though, never take place in a vacuum.
-Burke knew literature was equipment for living and pursuing the intellect was inherently useful.
-While the word “equipment” sounds a bit mechanic, it functions on various levels and for all the right reasons.
-Every word is an event and every event is part of a complex assemblage of symbolic actions.
+Burke knew literature was equipment for living, and pursuing the intellect was inherently useful.
+While the word “equipment” sounds a bit mechanic, it functions on various levels and for the right reasons.
+Every word is an event, and every event is part of a complex assemblage of symbolic actions.

 “A tree, for instance, is an infinity of events--and among these our senses abstract certain recordings which “represent” the tree.”
 Kenneth Burke, The Philosophy of Literary Form

 The symbolic actions informing any given event, including a tree, have their roots in biology, family, and language.
 For Kenneth Burke, “the symbolic act is a dancing of an attitude.”